 Similarly, Cloud Functions might apply updates to other aspects of the execution environment, such as the operating system, packages, and other elements of the environment.
 These updates help keep your function secure.

-Your function's entrypoint must be contained in a Python source file
+Your function's entrypoint must be defined in a Python source file

 A function is allowed to use other third-party libraries as well as other local